Dr. Julie Jung

-Professionally, Dr. Jung-Kim is also a partner of Culbreth, Jung-Kim & Severino, LLC.
+Professionally, Dr. Jung is also a partner of Culbreth, Jung & Severino.
 She has consulted with executive clients nationally and globally, and has also assisted with designing and implementing diversity education in schools and organizations.
-Dr. Jung-Kim's areas of expertise include using diversity to drive innovation and business results, empowering global leaders who are part of the generationally-diverse and technology-connected workplace atmosphere, and sustaining corporate visions with individual, team, and societal values.
-Dr. Jung-Kim is also the founder of Mixed Race Identity
+Dr. Jung's areas of expertise include using diversity to drive innovation and business results, empowering global leaders who are part of the generationally-diverse and technology-connected workplace atmosphere, and sustaining corporate visions with individual, team, and societal values.
+Dr. Jung is also the founder of Mixed Race Identity, Vice President of Programming and Host at Complexity Talk Radio, co-founder and Vice President of the National Girls and Women of Color Council, Inc. (NGWCC), Editor of the Journal of Colorism Studies and co-editor of the upcoming anthology Our Voices Our Stories, Advancing, Celebrating, Embracing and Empowering Girls and Women of Color.

 Dr. Donnamaria Culbreth is the Founder and CEO of The Intraracial Colorism Project, Inc., a project dedicated to addressing colorism.
 She is also the Founder of I Am Beautiful Global, Inc., an organization that focuses on girls of color learning to love and embrace the color of their skin.
 Recently, she created the National Girls and Women of Color Council, Inc. (NGWCC) which will be a worldwide organization for women and girls of color.
 The mission of NGWCC is to bring together girls and women of color worldwide to address race, color, collaborate, discuss, and take action to eliminate the numerous barriers that continue to stagnate the psychological, emotional, physical and social growth and well-being of women and girls of color.
 NGWCC will officially launch in 2015.